-UCS provides different types of counseling services: individual counseling, group counseling, crisis counseling, personality testing and the Let's Talk program.
+UCS provides different types of counseling services: individual counseling, group counseling and crisis counseling.

 Counseling is strictly confidential.
 The information shared with a student counselor will not be disclosed to another individual or organization without the written consent of the student.
 Services are free, voluntary and available to all undergraduate and graduate students currently enrolled at AUS.
 Appointments may be arranged by visiting the UCS at the rear of the University Health Center.

 For more information, please email UCS on ucs@aus.edu.